appserver-io/appserver/README.md

 appserver.io also supports [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming)(AOP), which is a programming paradigm also found in the most popular frameworks today, like Laravel.
 AOP allows the separation of cross-cutting concerns within a program, allowing developers to create even more modular systems.

-With appserver.io is our goal to establish a solution as the next standard for enterprise applications written in PHP.
+With appserver.io it is our goal to establish a solution as the next standard for enterprise applications written in PHP.
 With your help, we can reach this goal.

 Give it a try!